jtheisen/moldinium/readme.md

-# CMinus/Moldinium
+# Moldinium/Moldinium

-This repo is called CMinus but it's going to merge with my old Moldinium project under the name Moldinium.
+This repo is called Moldinium but it's going to merge with my old Moldinium project under the name Moldinium.

 It's a library to write code entirely in C# interfaces and